slweng0321/GROMACS_2024_on_Windows/README.md

 # GROMACS_2024.2_on_Windows
-The native compiled GROMACS on Win11
+The native compiled GROMACS on Win11 with OpenCL

 ![image](https://github.com/slweng0321/GROMACS_2024_on_Windows/assets/126021966/f3d9e74c-b670-4971-9352-14a4d525d07b)